Chatham Islands pigeon

-Chatham pigeon feed on the fruits of the hoho (Pseudopanax chathamicus), matipo, mahoe and karamu tree, and the foliage of mahoe, hoho and clover.
+The Chatham Islands pigeon feeds on the fruits of the hoho (Pseudopanax chathamicus), matipo, mahoe and karamū tree, and the foliage of mahoe, hoho and clover.
 The succulent fruits of the hoho are especially sought after.
 They are at their best in August and September, which coincides with the peak of the Chatham pigeon's breeding season.

-Chatham pigeon is renowned for their spectacular flying dives, especially by the males, to attract a mate.
+The Chatham Islands pigeon is renowned for their spectacular flying dives, especially by the males, to attract a mate.
 Most breed at 1 to 2 years of age, laying just one egg.
 Chicks fledge at about 45 days old and become independent at 3 months.
 They have a life expectancy of up to 25 years.